daxreyes/hiverybc-tg2/README.md

 Testing
 =======

+NOTE:

-*NOTE: The code is developed tested using python 3.7.2 and mongodb 3.4.19 on an ubuntu 16.04 derivative environment*
+ - The code is developed tested using python 3.7.2 and mongodb 3.4.19 on ubuntu 16.04 derivative (Linux Mint) environment.

+ - Tested to work also in python 3.6.7 and mongodb 3.6.3 on ubuntu 18.04

+ - Tested to work also in python 3.7.2 and mongodb 3.4.9 on OSX 10.11.6

 ## Prior to running tests